MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 This does not affect:
 - Users who choose to use a personal account.

-### Blue screen is shown after unenrolling from Insider preview builds on a device reflashed with a Insider build
+### Blue screen is shown after unenrolling from Insider preview builds on a device reflashed with an Insider build

 This is an issue affecting that affects users who are were on an Insider preview build, reflashed their HoloLens 2 with a new insider preview build, and then unenrolled from the Insider program.